shiba24/birdsong-generation-project/README.md

 <img src="https://github.com/shiba24/birdsong-generation-project/blob/master/images/bolhuis_2010_fig1.png" width="400px">

-We can see there is brain part called HVC, pre-motor area. ***Neurons in HVC are firing in turn like Markov-chain.*** Each neuron shows activity phase-locked to the song, regulating the timing of each song element.
-HVC neurons are projecting to RA, motor area, and RA outputs motor signal to mustles of vocal organ for the generation of song element.
+We can see there is brain part called _HVC_, pre-motor area. ***Neurons in HVC are firing in turn like Markov-chain.*** Each neuron shows activity phase-locked to the song, regulating the timing of each song element.
+HVC neurons are projecting to _RA_, motor area, and RA outputs motor signal to mustles of vocal organ for the generation of song element.
 There are many studies for modelling the birdsong and its neural mechanism.

 (figure)